uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 * Connect the two clks to the FPGA Boards (Clk_in on the A10 Board, CON5 & CON4 on the FEB)
 * Connect Pcie Power of the A10 Board
-* Remark: if you want to test the A10 board without a FEB you can just connect the two SMA ports on the board to each other (TODO: picture)
+* Remark: if you want to test the A10 board without a FEB you can just connect the two SMA ports on the board to each other
+* Remark: if you want to test the FEB (for subdet. configuration etc.) without the A10/Midas you do not need to connect a clock, proceed with "Compiling and connecting the FEB" in this case.
+  (TODO: picture)
 * TODO: Picture of placing the A10 board in the PC with connected power cables.
 * TODO: what is missing?